Exploring Central Europe Courses

 POL 101 (4 credits; optional)

 - This course is intended for students with no previous knowledge of Polish.
 By the end of this course, you will be introduced to enough grammar and vocabulary to carry on basic conversation in authentic situations and read/understand simple texts with the use of a dictionary.
 To master these language skills, the lessons will vary between those based on conversation and those based on the grammatical analysis of reading passages (and grammar explanations).
 Each unit will contain exercises reinforcing all four skills (reading, writing, listening, speaking) and important vocabulary of past lessons.
 Syllabus available upon request.

 POL 180 (1 credit; optional)

 - The purpose of this course is to help students to study and live in Poland by developing your use of the Polish language in everyday situations and to overcome the initial difficulties in communicating.
 During the course, you will have the opportunity to learn and practice basics of grammar, spelling, and pronunciation, to learn a set of basic vocabulary and expressions used in everyday life, as well as to get a sense of cultural specificity of the Polish culture and language.
 Syllabus available upon request.

-Courses in chemistry, biology and other STEM disciplines may be available at the University of Natural Sciences in Wroclaw.
+Courses in chemistry, biology and other STEM disciplines may be available at the University of Environmental and Life Sciences in Wroclaw.

 Courses in economics, finance, business, and other social science disciplines may be available at the University of Economics and the University of Wroclaw.